Thomas Pellow: Escape and return to Penryn

 Pellow's disorientation and feeling of apprehension carried over into his arrival at his hometown of Penryn.
 Even though he was happy to be back in his homeland, Pellow admitted that everything was foreign to him.
-He did not recognize anyone.
-Not even his parents, who, in turn, only recognized him because they had heard of his impending return, were recognizable.
-(Pellow originally had a sister, though his narrative does not speak of her during the retelling of his homecoming.
-It is speculated that she may have died of fever years before.
-If Pellow had any other siblings born after his capture, the narrative does not say.)
+He did not recognise anyone.
+Not even his parents, who, in turn, only recognised him because they had heard of his impending return, were recognisable.
 Pellow was treated as a returning hero of sorts, even given a celebration, but unfortunately the roles of his home countries had reversed.
 His native home had become a strange place to him and the land of his captivity had become more like home.